Being a mom shouldn’t require abandoning academic dreams.

 One in five college students in the United States are parents, and often schools cannot fully provide the kind of support young parents need to ensure success.
 Currently, only 8% of single-mother students in Illinois complete an Associate degree within six years, compared to 60% of students without children, according to the Institute for Women’s Policy Research.
 Additionally, one in three black women in college — who are already underrepresented in higher education because of systemic racism and historic barriers — are single parents.
 New Moms’ College Success program was created to address this disparity.
 Through monthly stipends, childcare support, and individual and group coaching, New Moms provides a resource for young moms looking to graduate from postsecondary education and find work in family-sustaining, living-wage jobs.

-“We believe intentional investment in the postsecondary persistence and achievement of young moms will have lasting positive influences on families and communities,” said Gabrielle Caverl-McNeal, Senior Director of Workforce Development at New Moms.
+“We believe intentional investment in the postsecondary persistence and achievement of young moms will have lasting positive influences on families and communities,”

 This is why ECMC Foundation, which is funding a significant portion of the pilot program, is making this investment in postsecondary persistence, anticipating that this will lead to more mothers of color graduating from college and working in family-sustaining, living wage jobs.
 This pilot program is also funded in part by the State of Illinois.